-Every year, Celtic Canadian Heritage Month has been celebrated throughout the Toronto Catholic District School Board (TCDSB), since its introduction in 2008.
+Celtic Canadian Heritage Month has been celebrated at the Toronto Catholic District School Board (TCDSB) every year in March since 2008.

-Another wave of emigration to Toronto is remembered by today’s families whose parents or grandparents came during the 1940s 50s and 60s.
-A great number of men worked on the Toronto Transit building the subway tunnels.
-And many more on construction sites building roads & railway.
+Another wave of emigration to Toronto is remembered by today’s families whose parents or grandparents came during the 1940s, 1950s and 1960s.
+A great number of men worked on the Toronto Transit building the subway tunnels, with many more on construction sites building roads and railways.